leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 of $\mathbb{Z}/p\mathbb{Z}$.

 A ring $R$ of characteristic $p$ has an endomorphism, constructed by sending each element $x$ to $x ^ p$.  $R$ is called *perfect* if this endomorphism is an automorphism.
-And under mild further conditions ($R$ an integral domain) this automorphism "lifts" <!-- check terminology -->
-to an automorphism of the field of fractions of $\mathbb{W}(R)$, which we will denote $\varphi$.
-It's *Frobenius-semilinearity*, i.e. semilinearity with respect to $\varphi$, that the number theorists want to consider!
+And under mild further conditions ($R$ an integral domain) this automorphism "lifts" to an automorphism of the field of fractions of $\mathbb{W}(R)$, which we will denote $\varphi$.
+It's *Frobenius-semilinearity*, i.e. semilinearity with respect to $\varphi$, that the number theorists want to consider![^1]

 The fundamental result here is a classification theorem for Frobenius-semilinear automorphisms of finite-dimensional vector spaces over $K$, the field of fractions of $\mathbb{W}(k)$, for $k$ an algebraically closed field (and hence a perfect integral domain).
 Such an object (a finite-dimensional vector space over $K$ equipped with a Frobenius-semilinear automorphism) is called an *isocrystal*.
-The classification, which is up to a natural notion of equivalence which we'll make precise later, was proved by Manin[^1] building on work of Dieudonné.[^2]
+The classification, which is up to a natural notion of equivalence which we'll make precise later, was proved by Manin[^2] building on work of Dieudonné.[^3]
  <!-- check history. -->

 The classification is a structure theorem, expressing each isocrystal as a direct sum of elements of a certain family of